jaspreetl/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Try creating a simple voice interaction that combines speech recognition, Ollama processing, and text-to-speech output.
 Document what you built and how users responded to it.**\*\*
+See Lab 3/ollama/voice_interaction.py.
+I built a voice assistant on a Raspberry Pi that uses Ollama to generate AI responses and espeak for text-to-speech output.
+Users found it engaging, but became frustrated when it failed to recognize their speech.
+The assistant took some time to response and conversations with it seemed abrupt.
+For this reason, I scaled back the funcationality of the script.
+The assistant was quicker to mention when it 'Didn't catch that', but I found it underperformed with voice recognition.

 ### Serving Pages